Sui Portfolio Tracking: The Object-Centric Coin Model (2026)

 • aggregate all owned Coin objects of a type into a logical balance;

-• follow object lineage — which object resulted from which split/merge;
+• follow object lineage, tracking which object resulted from which split or merge;

 • avoid double-counting or losing an object across a split.

-This is a different completeness problem than "one balance per token" — closer to following DeFi position decomposition than reading an EVM wallet.
+This is a different completeness problem from "one balance per token," closer to following DeFi position decomposition than reading an EVM wallet.

 Parallelism reinforces the model

-Sui can process transactions on distinct owned objects in parallel (no shared-state contention), and simple owned-object transfers can bypass full consensus.
-That is a performance property — but for tracking it reinforces the core point: the object, not a global balance, is the unit of state.
+Sui can process transactions on distinct owned objects in parallel, with no shared-state contention, and simple owned-object transfers can bypass full consensus.
+That is a performance property, but for tracking it reinforces the core point: the object, not a global balance, is the unit of state.
 Reconcile at the object level, then aggregate to a position.

 Tax unchanged; aggregation is the work

-Sui does not change the cost-basis method — still the jurisdiction-mandated one.
+Sui does not change the cost-basis method, which is still the jurisdiction-mandated one.
 It changes the read model.
-The work:
+The work is to:

 • aggregate owned Coin objects into a logical position;